hjmschoonvelde/ess_qta_2023/README.md

 - **Readings**
   -  Peterson, A. & Spirling, A., (2018).
 Classification accuracy as a substantive quantity of interest: Measuring polarization in Westminster systems.
 Political Analysis, 26(1): pp. 120– 128.
   - Cross, J. & Hermansson, H., (2017).
 Legislative amendments and informal politics in the European Union: A text reuse approach.
-European Union Politics, 18(4): 581–602.
+European Union Politics, 18(4): pp. 581–602.

 *Day 5 - July 14*